Axis Max Life Insurance

 Aapke Sachche Advisor.

-Axis Max Life Insurance — formerly Max Life Insurance — is India's largest non-bank private-sector life insurer.
-It is a joint venture between Max Financial Services (80%) and Axis Bank (20%).
+Axis Max Life Insurance (formerly Max Life) is India's largest non-bank private-sector life insurer.
+It is a joint venture between Max Financial Services (80%) and Axis Bank (20%), with a 99.65% Claim Settlement Ratio and AUM of ~₹1,50,836 crore.

 About Axis Max Life

-Axis Max Life Insurance (formerly Max Life Insurance) is a joint venture between Max Financial Services (80%) and Axis Bank (20%).
-The company was incorporated in 2000 and started operations in 2001.
-It rebranded from Max Life to Axis Max Life Insurance on 13 December 2024 following deeper integration with Axis Bank's bancassurance network.
+Axis Max Life Insurance Company Limited was incorporated in 2000 and is a joint venture between Max Financial Services (80%) and Axis Bank (20%).
+The company was originally branded Max Life Insurance and was rebranded to Axis Max Life Insurance on 13 December 2024, following deeper integration with Axis Bank's bancassurance network.
+The underwriting entity, IRDAI licence and existing policies remained unchanged through the rebrand.

-Through Policywings, you can buy or renew Axis Max Life policies and compare them side-by-side against other top private insurers like HDFC Life, Tata AIA and ICICI Prudential.
+Through Policywings, you can buy or renew Axis Max Life products and compare them side by side against HDFC Life, Tata AIA, ICICI Prudential and SBI Life.
+Premium tax benefits are available up to ₹1,50,000 under Section 80C of the Income Tax Act, 1961.

 Founded2000